react-native-device-info/react-native-device-info/README.md

 ### syncUniqueId()

 This method is intended for iOS.

-This synchronizes uniqueId with [`IDFV`](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor) if IDFV is empty it just call getUniqueId.

-On iOS it uses the `DeviceUID` uid identifier.
+You might need it after [App Tracking Transparency](https://developer.apple.com/documentation/apptrackingtransparency) request.

+If IDFV is avaliable it synchronizes uniqueId with [`IDFV`](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor).

-On other platforms it just call `getUniqueId()` in this module.
+On other platforms or if IDFV is not avaliable it just call `getUniqueId()` in this module.

 #### Examples